All posts

 Why can't I just use my registered agent address for everything?

-A registered agent address is designed for one purpose: receiving legal documents and state correspondence on behalf of the LLC.
-Using it as the LLC's general mailing address creates several concrete problems:
+A registered agent address exists for one purpose: receiving legal documents and state correspondence.
+Using it as your general mailing address creates real problems:

 Banks flag registered agent addresses.
-Financial institutions maintain databases of known registered agent addresses.
-When a business bank application lists a registered agent's address as the company's principal address, the application is frequently flagged for additional review or outright rejected.
-The bank interprets it as the business having no real operational presence.
+Banks maintain databases of known RA addresses.
+List one as your company's principal address and the application gets flagged for additional review or rejected outright.
+The bank reads it as "this business has no real operational presence."

 ⚠️ Warning